nerdfiles/hypermedia-orientation/index.md

   <div><cite>Harrison’ s Clocks: a perspective on their Context, their Time, and their Mechanisms.<sup>[[harrison]]</cite></div>
 </blockquote>

+Clocks I, III, V are Series A, B, and C (homeostasis); do not involve change, but do involve chance; ossification.

+Clocks II and IV are Series D/E (motion/motility); do not involve chance, but do involve change synchronization; fragmentation.

 # Forget Game Theory

 Do water and money even "malfunction" in the same way, by the same manner with